narwhalsilent/tp/docs/UserGuide.md

 welcome to update data directly by editing that data file.

 :exclamation: **Caution:**
-If your changes to the data file makes its format invalid, LoanGuardPro will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, LoanGuardPro **will discard all data and start with an empty data file at the next run**.
 Hence, it is recommended to take a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the LoanGuardPro to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.